fusion809/fusion809.github.io/Linux/Linux-distros-comparison.md

 Its chief system configuration file is `/etc/nixos/configuration.nix` and this file largely uniquely determines the root file system of the distribution.
 This is why the system is reproducible, as the root file system of two NixOS systems built with the same configuration file will be largely the same.
 This is with the exception that if additional packages are installed using user configuration files or running `nix-env -i <package>` they will be installed under `/nix/store`.
 Whenever one wants changes to the aforementioned system configuration file to come into effect, one runs `nixos-rebuild switch` (as root) and the new configuration is built.
 The old configuration is also kept and when users boot the system they can boot the new configuration (which is the default), or the old configuration.
 NixOS also keeps even older configurations, if they exist, although naturally this uses disk space so there is a command to remove older configurations (`nix-collect-garbage -d`) to free up disk space.

-NixOS is ideal for Linux users that:
+NixOS is ideal for intermediate to advanced Linux users that:

 * Want a reproducible system.
 * Do not mind using systemd.